 Why Flashbacks in Creative Writing Have a Bad Rap

-The reason that flashbacks in creative writing have a bad rep is that they’re often overused or used without much skill.
+The reason that flashback in creative writing have a bad rep is that they’re often overused or used without much skill.
 That’s why so many people have been recommending that writers avoid them: because we’re sick of seeing this technique butchered.

 But a well-written flashback at the appropriate time in a manuscript can tactfully weave in backstory to flesh out the present moment without bogging you down in an info-dump and stalling action.

 Remember, most fiction is a balance of action and exposition in writing.
 When you use flashback, you are taking us out of the present moment to introduce information.
 Pacing stops.
 Action stops.
 You have to keep that very much in mind and, first and foremost, keep flashbacks short.
 (Additional tips on writing backstory here.)

 Writing Flashbacks Intelligently